NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Declares the document as HTML5 and sets up the essential metadata and styles.

 ## 3. **Adding Content to the Body**
-Next, let's add the code that will define the content displayed on the web page.
+Next, add the code that will define the content displayed on the web page.

 - [ ] Add the code shown below, inside the `<body></body>` tags of your `HTML` boilerplate.